 Installing a geothermal heat pump requires trained technicians and an extensive amount of labor that falls far outside the ability of amateurs.
 When you think that geothermal air conditioning in Columbus, OH is in your future, contact Quality Air Heating and Air Conditioning, where installing and caring for geothermal power systems is one of our basic professional services.

 A geothermal comfort system is a type of heat pump: it moves heat from one location and places it in another.
-By reversing the direction it moves refrigerant, it can reverses the direction the heat moves.
+By reversing the direction that the refrigerant moves, it reverses the direction the heat moves.
 In one mode, heat is moved inside and you have heating.
 In another, heat is moved outside and you have cooling.

 A standard heat pump is an air-source pump that uses the air for its medium of exchange.
 It extracts heat from the outside air and moves it into a house, or it extracts heat from inside a house and moves it outside.
-But a geothermal heat pump is ground-source: it uses the earth as its medium of exchange, removing heat from it during heating mode and depositing heat into it in cooling mode.
+But a geothermal heat pump is ground-source: it uses the earth as its medium of exchange, removing heat from the earth for its heating mode, and depositing heat into the earth for its cooling mode.

 Find Out If Geothermal Is Your Best Option

 The major drawback of a geothermal heat pump is that it isn’t ideal for all properties.
-The loops require significant space and the land itself may not be a good heat source.
+The loops require significant space and the land itself may not be a good source of heat.
 And although geothermal heat pumps cost less to run than most heating and cooling systems, they do have a larger initial cost.